How to Bleed Magura Disc Brakes

 Step 12

-When there are no more air bubbles entering either the lever or caliper syringe, draw the mineral oil back into the caliper syringe, again leaving a small amount of oil in the lever syringe.
+When there are no more air bubbles entering either the lever or calliper syringe, draw the mineral oil back into the calliper syringe, again leaving a small amount of oil in the lever syringe.

 Place a paper towel around the lever syringe to catch any mineral oil.
 Disconnect the syringe by twisting and pulling upwards, using your finger to cover the tip of the syringe to trap the remaining oil inside.